Looker

 Introduction

-This article describes how to configure a connection from Looker to an Exasol database.
+Looker is a web-based business intelligence software and big data analytics platform that can connect to an Exasol database using the Exasol JDBC driver.
+This article explains how to configure a connection from Looker to an Exasol database.
 For more information about how to use Looker, refer to the Looker Documentation.

 Prerequisites